-- 6.5 All other site sub-contractors should also nominate or appoint a suitable team member responsible for liaison with the lead contractor's representative and to ensure that sub-contractor construction activities are managed effectively. - 6.6 Details of the proposed methodology for achieving this and procedures to follow should be set out in a Construction Environmental Management Plan (CEMP).
+- Minimise dust generating activities where possible; - Use water as a dust suppressant where applicable; - Stockpiles will be covered, enclosed, seeded or kept them sheeted; and - If applicable, any concrete crushers/batchers will have the required permits. - 6.8 It is recommended that liaison with West Berkshire Council Environmental Health Department be maintained throughout the construction process.
+In addition, the main contractor should nominate a representative (possibly the site manager) to act as a point of contact with the Council, the construction team and the local community to ensure that any air quality related issues that occur during the construction period can be dealt with effectively and promptly. - 6.9 All other site sub-contractors should also nominate or appoint a suitable team member responsible for liaison with the lead contractor's representative and to ensure that sub-contractor construction activities are managed effectively. - 6.10 Details of the proposed methodology for achieving this and procedures to follow should be set out in a Construction Environmental Management Plan (CEMP).
 This would be held on-site and would include relevant contact names, details, lines of communication and mitigation action plans.
-The document should be available to all site personnel who should be made aware of its existence and provide an undertaking that they will adhere to the guidance provided therein. - 6.7 The mitigation of PM10 releases due to material disturbance will be achieved in the same manner as the control of dust releases.
-By achieving effective control of sources of dust release, PM10 releases can be minimized. - 6.8 The most effective control of particulate releases from site plant will be achieved by ensuring that it is maintained in good working order, and is of the appropriate capacity and specification for the job being carried out.
-It should also be located away from the site perimeter, thereby maximizing the distance between source and receptor. - 6.9 There may be occasions where breakdown of site plant could cause short-term releases of excess particulate matter (smoke) and odour.
+The document should be available to all site personnel who should be made aware of its existence and provide an undertaking that they will adhere to the guidance provided therein. - 6.11 The mitigation of PM10 releases due to material disturbance will be achieved in the same manner as the control of dust releases.
+By achieving effective control of sources of dust release, PM10 releases can be minimized.

+- 6.12 The most effective control of particulate releases from site plant will be achieved by ensuring that it is maintained in good working order, and is of the appropriate capacity and specification for the job being carried out.
+It should also be located away from the site perimeter, thereby maximizing the distance between source and receptor. - 6.13 There may be occasions where breakdown of site plant could cause short-term releases of excess particulate matter (smoke) and odour.
 Short-term releases may also occur during start up (of diesel engines, etc).
 Regular visual checks and routine maintenance should be applied in accordance with the plant specification, to ensure that these releases are minimized.
-Faulty site plant should be decommissioned until repairs have been carried out and have been tested and found to be operating satisfactorily. - 6.10 Detailed mitigation measures to control construction traffic should be discussed with officers from West Berkshire Council, in order to establish the most suitable access routes for the site traffic and service vehicles.
+Faulty site plant should be decommissioned until repairs have been carried out and have been tested and found to be operating satisfactorily. - 6.14 Detailed mitigation measures to control construction traffic should be discussed with officers from West Berkshire Council, in order to establish the most suitable access routes for the site traffic and service vehicles.
 The most effective mitigation will be achieved by ensuring that construction traffic vehicles are kept clean and sheeted when on public highways (through the use of wheel washers) and avoid using sensitive roads.
 Timing of large-scale vehicle movements to avoid peak hours on the local road network would also be beneficial.
-Clear

-- signposting to the site access for construction traffic should also be provided and direct traffic along routes agreed with the Council. - 6.11 Early morning delivery vehicles, which may arrive prior to the site opening, should be prevented from waiting on the approach roads to the site.
-If site deliveries arrive prior to the site opening, they should wait away from the site entrance and residential properties, at more suitable locations. - 6.12 With the implementation of the appropriate mitigation measures detailed above, but not restricted to the information detailed above, the residual effects will be "Not Significant".
+Clear signposting to the site access for construction traffic should also be provided and direct traffic along routes agreed with the Council. - 6.15 Early morning delivery vehicles, which may arrive prior to the site opening, should be prevented from waiting on the approach roads to the site.
+If site deliveries arrive prior to the site opening, they should wait away from the site entrance and residential properties, at more suitable locations. - 6.16 With the implementation of the appropriate mitigation measures detailed above, but not restricted to the information detailed above, the residual effects will be "Not Significant".